ansys/pyansys-dev-guide/doc/source/how-to/logging.rst

     :alt: Logging in PyMAPDL
     :figclass: align-center

-You can find the source for this example logger in the collapsible section below and in the ``dev_guide`` repository at `pyansys_logging.py
+You can find the source for this example logger in the following collapsible section and in the ``dev_guide`` repository at `pyansys_logging.py
 <https://github.com/ansys/pyansys-dev-guide/blob/main/doc/source/how-to/code/pyansys_logging.py>`_.